Post updated November 2020.

 In 2010 <10% of weight loss operations were sleeve gastrectomy operations.
 In just three short years, the sleeve went from a distant third place in popularity, significantly behind both the gastric bypass and LAP-BAND®, to first place.
+It has remained in first place ever since.

 - A more normal postoperative eating experience